Plan your perfect Adventure...

 Keep an eye on the rest of your party: If you are walking with a group, keep together and allow the slowest member to set the pace.
 Take care of the youngest and weakest members of the group when walking in dangerous places.

-Watch out for signs of hypothermia: The weather can change quickly and children and older people are especially susceptible to hypothermia.
+Watch out for signs of hypothermia: The weather can change quickly.
+Children and older people are especially susceptible to hypothermia.
 Look out for signs of shivering, disorientation, tiredness and loss of circulation in toes and hands.

 If you are walking alone: Be particularly aware of additional risks.
 Let people know your planned route and stick to it as far as you can.